-Keeping bees supports local agriculture, food, biodiversity and jobs in the production and selling of honey products, and so community, commerce and local economy.
+Keeping bees can support local agriculture, food, biodiversity, jobs and the production and selling of honey products, so community, commerce and local economy.

-In Croatia, Linden Tree Ranch and Retreat is even named after a tree, aka the Bee Tree, whose flower attracts and consequently fragrantly flavours the honey.
-Here, you'll be spoiled with Maggy's delicious home-made bread served with all organic, natural, local bee-produced honey.
+In Croatia, Linden Tree Ranch and Retreat is even named after a tree, aka the Bee Tree, whose flower attracts and consequently fragrantly flavours the honey there.
+You'll be spoiled with Maggy's delicious home-made bread served with all organic, natural, local bee-produced honey.
 Bee a cowboy here, stay and see for yourself >

 In Madagascar, in the rural Anosy region, most of the population depend on farming for survival.
 In the increasingly unpredictable climate, droughts are common leading to failed harvests or low yields.
 A rapidly expanding population compounds these traditional livelihoods increasingly unable to provide sufficient and stable incomes for rural families, forcing communities to use forest and marine resources around them, leading to overexploitation, habitat destruction and loss of biodiversity.
 Madagascar’s honeybee, Apis mellifera unicolor, is one of the country’s 150,000 endemic species at risk from habitat loss.

 Honey bee-keeping creates a valuable income stream, reduces pressure on natural resources, and actively supports biodiversity in this country where 75% of flora and fauna is dependent on insect pollination for survival.
 As it’s neither time nor labour intensive, beekeeping can complement existing livelihoods enabling vulnerable households to supplement their income, while crucially contributing to the pollination of the surrounding crops and littoral rainforest.
 It can also support gender equality by securing female representation among primary beekeepers.